Extract from Facial Enhancement Acupuncture: Clinical Use and Application by Paul Adkins

 The Gall Bladder is one of the most influential Officials in the body, becoming involved with all of the others; it directs and organizes the rest: ‘In Chinese medicine the Gall Bladder is said to be the only Official who works with pure essence; all of the others either store or come into contact with polluted or dirty energy.
 (Worsley, J.R.
 1998, p10.10)

-Western medicine sometimes removes the Gall Bladder in cases of disease and the patient can live a normal healthy life, but if that is the case why do we have the organ in the first place?
+Western medicine sometimes removes the Gall Bladder in cases of disease and the patient can live a normal healthy life, but if that is the case, why do we have the organ in the first place?
 From this perspective, the Gall Bladder carries out the function of storing bile, which it regulates to the Small Intestine.
 Without the Gall Bladder, the bile still flows to the Small Intestine but in more of a drip-feed manner, rather than a regulated flow.
-Personally, I think I will try to retain my Gall Bladder.
-This decision follows what I, and medical doctors, considered to be a recent Gall Bladder issue.
-I had been experiencing some considerable pain under my ribs in the area of the Gall Bladder and after some treatment with acupuncture and adjustments to my diet, I paid a visit to the doctor.
-They agreed with the diagnosis and I was sent for various scans and tests.
-The curious thing was that during the whole time I was suffering with the pain, my decision-making process had gone to pieces; a ‘headless chicken’ comes to mind I could not make a decisive decision about anything.
+I think I will try to retain my Gall Bladder.
+This decision follows what I and medical doctors, considered to be a recent Gall Bladder issue.
+I had been experiencing some considerable pain under my ribs in the area of the Gall Bladder, and after some treatment with acupuncture and adjustments to my diet, I paid a visit to the doctor.
+They agreed with the diagnosis, and they sent me for various scans and tests.
+The curious thing was that during the whole time I was suffering from the pain, my decision-making process had gone to pieces; a ‘headless chicken’ comes to mind I could not make a decisive decision about anything.

-Following the scans and regular acupuncture, my Gall Bladder had settled down and I felt quite strongly that, given the choice, I would not want to part with mine and face a life of indecisiveness.
+Following the scans and regular acupuncture, my Gall Bladder had settled down, and I felt quite strongly that, given a choice, I would not want to part with mine and face a life of indecisiveness.